 Dignity of life is what we need more of to care, connect and open

-The onset of the Corona virus pandemic has brought with it a new experience of inclusion.
-While people were asked to distance physically, their bond and care for one another grew.
+The onset of the Coronavirus pandemic has brought with it a new experience of inclusion.
+While people were asked to distance themselves physically, their bond and care for one another grew.
 We saw many leaders around the world putting their egos to one side to tackle and support their people and one another as best as they could.

-So, what have we learnt about inclusion from the COVID-19 situation so far?
+So, what have we learned about inclusion from the COVID-19 situation so far?

 The pandemic has unified the majority of people from all countries and walks of life and brought everyone together to work towards a common goal.
 No matter where we come from, where we work, how much money we have, or what we look like, many feel a shared sense of being part of the same battle, with the same intent of saving or protecting lives.
 We’re all joining together to care for ourselves and for others.

 Don’t you feel somehow more connected to people around the world now that we are experiencing a common threat?
 We’re working together as a human race — much less worried about any of the seemingly small things that have kept us apart in the past.
 The ‘survival of the fittest’ imperative no longer applies; we’re all working towards the survival of the collective.

 When we look at the current inclusion agenda in organisations, there is often no essence of common intent.
 Its strategy within organisations is often thematic in design and focuses on raising awareness about differences, rather than creating a common purpose.
 We all know that inclusion is good for business and yet that does not appear to be a big enough incentive for everyone, as there are still so many ways to increase profits without being inclusive.
 We also know it’s good for society and our wellbeing, yet, it’s complex to tackle it using policies that monitor rather than promote conversations, or through courses that speak to the theory of it rather than its practicality.